 A variety of benefits are expected to be derived by various stakeholders from an increased utilization of e-payment systems.
 These include:

-- For Consumers: Increased convenience; more service options; reduced risk of cash-related crimes; cheaper access to (out-of-branch) banking services and access to credit.
+- For Consumers: Increased convenience; more service options; reduced risk of cash-related crimes; cheaper access to (out-of-branch) banking services, access to credit and financial inclusion.

 - For Corporations: Faster access to capital; reduced revenue leakage; and reduced cash handling costs.